Trekking in Nepal in the spring season

 6) The paths could be icy or muddy due to the spring rain/snowfall.
 However, the trail could be, and dirt can camouflage the ice.

-8) You are quite likely to face rain in the lower elevations and snow in the higher mountains during March.
+8) You will likely face rain in the lower elevations and snow in the higher mountains during March.

 9) The views might not be as good in spring as during late autumn and winter.
 But, again, forest fires are usually the reason.

-10) Sudden windy conditions bring rain or hail storms during mid-March to mid-April, as it is the windy season.
-You have to be careful of flying debris such as signboards, corrugated iron roofs, falling branches, or even trees getting uprooted.
+10) Sudden windy conditions bring rain or hail storms from mid-March to mid-April, as it is the windy season.
+In addition, you must be careful of flying debris such as signboards, corrugated iron roofs, falling branches, or even uprooted trees.

-March 2019 experienced record precipitation with a more than average rain and snowfall.
+March 2019 experienced record precipitation with more than average rain and snowfall.